RuffBudda/21SIXTY-Content/README.md

 ## Deployment

-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions on DigitalOcean.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for a complete deployment guide including:

-Quick deployment steps:
-1. Set up server and install dependencies
+- Server setup and dependencies
-2. Copy application files
-3. Configure environment variables
-4. Set up systemd service
-5. Configure nginx
+- Application installation and configuration
+- Systemd service setup
+- Nginx reverse proxy configuration
-6. Set up SSL with Let's Encrypt
+- SSL/HTTPS setup with Let's Encrypt
+- Troubleshooting and maintenance

+The deployment guide is comprehensive and includes all steps needed to deploy on DigitalOcean with SSL support.

 ## Environment Variables

+Configure these in the `.env` file in the `backend/` directory:

-- `OPENAI_API_KEY`: Your OpenAI API key (required)
+- `OPENAI_API_KEY`: Your OpenAI API key (required) - [Get one here](https://platform.openai.com/api-keys)
 - `OPENAI_MODEL`: Model to use (default: gpt-4)
 - `UPLOAD_DIR`: Directory for temporary files (default: ./uploads)
 - `ALLOWED_ORIGINS`: Comma-separated list of allowed origins for CORS

+**Important:** The OpenAI API requires the `openai` Python package version 1.40.0 or higher (specified in `requirements.txt`).

 ## License